JonahLeggett/ML_Algo_Options_Trading/README.md

 --------------------Describe the techniques that you used to evaluate the performance of the model.

 --------------------Discuss any unanticipated insights or problems that arose and how you resolved them.

+2. Difficulty in pricing options forecasting
+ -
+ resolution - we changed the strategy instead we forecasting stock performance not options pricing it price closely look into stock closing price to make a call

+4. How do we convert sentiment analyses
+Converting data into a single data frame - formats working through data res new data sources thought alpaca  need to find other sources

 --------------------The results and conclusions from the machine learning model or application.
 (5 points)